benjxia/spawncamp/README.md

 # Spawncamp

 Spawncamp is everyone's favorite tool to use during **first pass enrollment** at UCSD.
-It will automatically enroll you in one of the sections you specify when an opening is found and push a desktop notification for Windows users (remove notification if you want or if you're on Mac/Linux)
+It will automatically enroll you in one of the sections you specify when an opening is found and push a desktop notification for Windows and MacOS users.

 Most useful for people with bad enrollment times and have to deal with full classes before even getting a chance to enroll.